 Stress can affect your driving in many ways.
 It can make you lash out at other drivers or become panicked about the idea of getting in a car altogether.
-One of the worst times to lose control is when you’re behind the wheel.
+One of the worst times to lose control is when you’re being the wheel.
 In 2019, 1,146 people died in road-related incidents in Australia, highlighting just how dangerous driving can be and why it should always have your full attention.

 As a business owner, your responsibility is to protect the health and wellbeing of your workers.
 Vehicles are a recognized workspace, and therefore fleet operators have a duty to ensure their drivers are working in a healthy state of mind and conditions are in place to reduce stress.
 Some small changes to the way you operate can transform how your drivers react in stressful situations and keep them healthy on the road.